lapofan99/eliteredux/src/data/dex-strategy.md

 Meganium is best suited with a Sun team to activate one of its innates: Big Leaves to power up SpAtk and keep harvesting Kebia berry.
     .tags =Doubles, Defensive, Mixed
 }
+cacturne
+{
+    name = One Punch Plant
+    item = life orb
+    ability = sand rush
+    evs = 0, 252, 0, 0, 4, 252 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
+    nature = adamant
+    moves = wicked blow, sucker punch, needle arm, Destiny Bond / Swords Dance comment = Boasting one of the strongest Wicked Blows in the game while still having great speed in sandstorm, it needs no boosts outside of STAB, Nocturnal and Life Orb to one-shot anything not resisted or very defensive, but if you need that extra bit of damage you can use swords dance over destiny bond.

+   Sucker punch is in case you can't outspeed or sandstorm is gone, and Needle Arm is for STAB Grass and flinches.
+Destiny bond is in case you know you can't kill with Wicked Blow and will go down that turn.
+    .tags = Singles, Offensive
+}
+Mega Alakazam
+{
+name = Almighty STAB
+item = Alakazite
+ability = Mystic Power
+evs = 0, 0, 0, 252, 4, 252 // HP, Atk, Def, Sp.Atk, Sp.Def, Speed
+nature = Timid
+moves = Psyshock, Calm Mind, Shadow Ball, Focus Blast comment = He will always have STAB thanks to Mystic Power.
+Inner Focus will boost Focus Blast's accuracy to 90% instead of 70% making him an absolutely busted Glass Cannon.
+}